eschubert1/stat604project3/README.md

 - figures/ : directory for all plots and generated figures
 - results/ : directory for all results - either intermediate or final
 - src/ : directory containing all code files

-Additionally, all code in the src/ directory should only require files from data/ or results/ and any intermediate output should be saved in one of those two locations.
-This will make it easier to specify a dependency structure in the Makefile to more efficiently produce the final report.

 # Basil & Cup Segmentation Metrics